Thoracic and Foregut Conditions

 Endoscopic Thoracic Sympathectomy

-This procedure, often abbreviated to ETS, is a minimally invasive procedure that severs the nerves responsible for causing excessive sweating.
-Small incisions will be made and small tools with cameras attached will aid the clipping of the nerves.
+This procedure, often abbreviated by ETS, is a minimally invasive procedure that severs the nerves responsible for causing excessive sweating.
+The surgeon makes small incisions and uses small tools with cameras attached to aid in the clipping of the nerves.
 This procedure is normally a last resort and is done only if the patient’s hyperhidrosis cannot be controlled with medications.

 Hernias of the Diaphragm

 A diaphragmatic hernia is a condition in which there is an abnormal opening in the diaphragm through which other organs of the body are protruding.
 Most often, a diaphragmatic hernia is a birth defect, but it can also occur from trauma.
 It is more common on the left side, and it can also severely affect lung and heart function.

 Some signs of the condition include: